-9.1 Application Information
+8.1 Application Information

-The UCC28251 is a high performance PWM controller with advanced synchronous rectifier outputs and is ideally suited for regulated half-bridge, full-bridge and push-pull converters.
-A dedicated internal pre-biased start up control loop working in conjunction with a primary-side voltage loop achieves monotonic pre-biased start up for either primary-side or secondary-side control applications.
-The UCC28251 architecture allows either voltage mode or current mode control.
+The UCC28250 is a high-performance PWM controller with advanced synchronous rectifier outputs and is ideally suited for regulated half-bridge, full-bridge and push-pull converters.
+A dedicated internal prebiased start-up control loop working in conjunction with a primary-side voltage loop achieves monotonic prebiased start-up for either primary-side or secondary-side control applications.
+The UCC28250 architecture allows either voltage mode or current mode control.

 Input voltage feedforward can be implemented, allowing PWM ramp generator to improve the converter line transient response.
 Advanced cycle-by-cycle current limit achieves volt-second balancing even during fault conditions.
 The hiccup timer helps the system to stay within a safe operation range under over load conditions.
-With a multifunction OVP/OTP pin, combinations of input voltage protection, output voltage protection and over temperature protection can be implemented.
-The UCC28251 allows individual programming of dead time between primary-side switch and secondary-side SRs, in order to allow optimal power stage design.
+With a multifunction OVP/OTP pin, combinations of input voltage protection, output voltage protection and overtemperature protection can be implemented.
+The UCC28250 allows individual programming of dead time between primary-side switch and secondary-side SRs, To allow optimal power stage design.
 Dead time can also be reduced to zero, and this allows optimal system configuration considering the delays on the gate driver stage.
-The UCC28251 also provides complete system level protection functions, including UVLO, thermal shut down and over voltage, over current protection.
+The UCC28250 also provides complete system level protection functions, including UVLO, thermal shut down and overvoltage, overcurrent protection.

-9.1.1 Error Amplifier and PWM Generation
+8.1.1 Error Amplifier and PWM Generation

-The UCC28251 includes a high performance internal error amplifier with low input offset, high source/sink current capability and high gain bandwidth (typical 3.5 MHz).
+The UCC28250 includes a high-performance internal error amplifier with low input offset, high source/sink current capability and high gain bandwidth (typical 3.5 MHz).
 The reference of the error amplifier (REF/EA+ pin) is set externally to support flexible trimming of the voltage loop, and to make the controller flexible for both primary side, as well as secondary-side control.
 The extra positive input for the error amplifier is the SS pin which is used to externally program the soft-start time of the converter's output.

 During steady state operation, the primary switch duty cycle, D, is generated based on the external ramp on RAMP/CS pin and the COMP pin voltage.
 A higher COMP pin voltage results in a larger duty cycle.
-The secondary-side SR duty cycle is SR_D = (1-D), complementary to the primary-side duty cycle, without considering the dead time between primary-side switch and secondary-side SR. The primary outputs begin to switch when COMP pin voltage is above the 420 mV internal offset.
-The synchronous rectifier outputs, SRA and SRB, follow after the primary outputs and have a minimum 50% duty cycle during startup.
-SRA and SRB continue to be active and will only be disabled when UCC28251 is disabled (either through UVLO, EN shut down, OVP and etc).
+The secondary-side SR duty cycle is SR_D = (1-D), complementary to the primary-side duty cycle, without considering the dead time between primary-side switch and secondary-side SR. The primary outputs begin to switch when COMP pin voltage is above the 350 mV internal offset.
+The synchronous rectifier outputs only switch after COMP pin voltage is above 550 mV internal offset.
 According to the internal logic, the minimum pulse width for the primary-side OUTA and OUTB is typically 100 ns.

 During soft start, the primary-side switch duty cycle is generated based on the external ramp on RAMP/CS pin and the COMP pin voltage.
 However, the duty cycle of secondary-side SR is generated based on an internal ramp and the COMP pin voltage.
 When the converter is controlled on the primary side, an internal ramp is a fixed ramp with 3-V peak voltage.
-When the converter is controlled on secondary side, an internal ramp is generated based on the internal pre-biased start-up loop.
-An internal pre-biased start-up loop modifies the SR duty cycle during soft start to achieve the optimal pre-biased start-up performance.
+When the converter is controlled on secondary side, an internal ramp is generated based on the internal prebiased start-up loop.
+An internal prebiased start-up loop modifies the SR duty cycle during soft start to achieve the optimal prebiased start-up performance.

-After the SS pin reaches 2.9 V, the pre-biased start-up control loop is disabled.
+After the SS pin reaches 2.9 V, the prebiased start-up control loop is disabled.
 The secondary-side SR instantaneously changes into its steady state value as complementary to the primary-side duty cycle.

-9.1.2 Prebiased Start Up
+8.1.2 Prebiased Start-Up